 LED technology can provide light at a fraction of the cost of running kerosene lamps, without any of the health, safety or environmental dangers - or the need for major investment in infrastructure.

-Besides, an additional significant benefit is avoiding the use of kerosene for lighting as it presents major health risks.
-The use of kerosene lamps is reported to lead to the death of 1,5 million people every year.
+An additional very significant benefit is avoiding the use of kerosene for lighting as it presents major health risks, and is reported to lead to the death of 1,5 million people every year.